Aniket-J/Aniket-J.github.io/professional.md

 I have used optimization routines in conjunction with numerical simulations to obtain unknown material parameters.
 I leveraged this technique to translate the test's force-displacement data to a more general-purpose stress-strain data for this new testing methodology.

 This data was then fed into regression models (XGBoost and Random Forests, primarily) to analyse rate-dependency of the test.
-The models trained well with an R2 score of 0.95632.
+The models trained well with an R2 score of 0.95632 and the predictions were extremely close on new hidden data as well, as seen in the image below.

+{% include figure.html image="/assets/images/316L_RT_SRTT_0_3333mmMin_cleaned_RFRandXGB_limited.png" caption="Predictions on new experiments." width="800" height="1000" %}

+Extensive data cleaning procedures were also analysed, such as butterworth signal filtering (shown below) or the convolution smoothing.

+{% include figure.html image="/assets/images/butterworth_filter_example.png" caption="Cleaning up the test data." width="800" height="1000" %}

 Using the power of physics baked in with my analytical solution, I devised a physics-informed data-driven conversion method that allows users to obtain material parameteres directly without the need of any expensive simulations.